Nagarjun-CS/Applicatoin-Subscription-Trend-Analysis-and-Churn-Prediction/README.md

 - Churn rates by subscription type, device, and region.
 - Total revenue distribution across customer segments.

+### 3.3 Dataset (Application_Userbase.csv)
+This file contains the dataset used for the project.
+To use this file, upload it to your own Google Colab environment and update the file path in the Python code to point to the location of this dataset.
+This will allow you to run the analysis seamlessly on your own setup.

 The dashboard provides a clear visualization of customer behavior and key drivers of churn.

 ## 4. Getting Started